 I am assuming that our teams are already writing and running automated functional tests for our APIs.
 (If we are not doing this, we need to start here and are not ready to consider automating our security testing.)
 If we are running automated functional tests for our APIs, then as part of our normal development and QA processes, we can identify a subset of those functional tests to use as security tests.
 We will prepare and run this subset as security tests.

-We will first prepare the scenario for security by adding a Burp Suite Analysis tool to each of the tests in the scenario, as shown below:
+We will first prepare the scenario for security by adding a Penetration Testing Tool to each of the tests in the scenario:

 Repurposing functional tests for use as security tests gives the following benefits:

 There are a few things to consider when repurposing functional tests for use as penetration tests:

 We need to consider whether to run our functional and security tests within the same test environment or a different one.
 Resetting the environment between the functional and security test runs, or using a separate environment, promotes better test stability but is usually not necessary.
 We can often reuse the same environment, but when we do, we should run the functional tests first and the security tests last, since the security tests can destabilize the environment for the functional tests.
 When we use different environments, we need to make sure that we configure the original functional test scenarios with variables so that it is easy to point the tests at different endpoints for different environments.
 SOAtest supports this using environment variables.

 Our APIs may also depend on other APIs outside our control.
 We can consider using service virtualization to isolate our environment so we don’t depend on those external systems.
 This will help to stabilize our tests while at the same time preventing unintended consequences to the external systems due to our penetration testing efforts.